myzlab/k-search-v2-docs/docs/select-statement/select/select.md

 ## Definition

-The `select` methods allows you to add the `SELECT` statement to the query.
+The `select` methods allows you to add the `SELECT` clause to the query.

 The methods available to use this functionality are: